Back to AI Tools

 Designers and developers use Monochromate to quickly preview how their websites appear in greyscale, helping ensure accessibility for color-blind users.

-How to Use Monochromate
+How to Use Monochromate: Step-by-Step Guide

 Visit either the Chrome Web Store or Firefox Add-ons store and search for Monochromate, or use the direct installation links provided on the official website.